Generating and Optimizing Topologically Distinct Guesses for Mobile Manipulator Path Planning with Path Constraints: Related Work

 \subsection{Optimal Path Planning}

 Trajectory optimization is a commonly used technique in optimal path planning.
 This involves formulating the path-finding problem as a mathematical program with costs and constraints, which is then solved with an optimizer.
 This field is well studied with many successful algorithms such as CHOMP \cite{zucker2013chomp} and TrajOpt \cite{schulman2014motion}.
 Both of these approaches use a direct transcription based technique \cite{underactuated}, which involves discretizing the trajectory into a fixed number of discrete samples.
 These approaches generally scale well with the number of decision variables and constraints.
-However, the presence of nonconvex constraints and a nonconvex cost function only leads to locally optimal results.
+However, the presence of nonconvex constraints and cost functions leads to results that are locally, not globally optimal, and heavily dependent on the initial guess provided.

-\subsection{Topological Path planning}
+\subsection{Topological Path Planning}

-This focuses on finding and quantifying paths based on their topological features.
+Topological path planning focuses on finding and quantifying paths based on their topological features.
 Often, the feature of interest is a path's homotopy class ($\mathcal{H}$-class) within a robot's configuration space.
 Paths of different $\mathcal{H}$-class cannot be smoothly deformed into each other without colliding with obstacles (Fig. \ref{fig:homotopies}).
-Many probabilistic methods for finding homotopically distinct paths have been proposed \cite{pokorny2016high,kolur2019online,yi2016homotopy,jaillet2008path}.
+Many probabilistic methods for finding homotopically distinct paths have been proposed \cite{pokorny2016high,bhattacharya2012topological,jaillet2008path}.
 However, they generally scale poorly to high dimensions.

-As such, using a lower dimensional or simpler topological path planning setup for high-level global planning followed by optimal path planning approaches for local refinement is a common approach to combine the best of both worlds.
+As such, using a lower dimensional or simpler topological path planning setup for coarse global planning followed by optimal path planning approaches for local refinement is a common approach to combine the best of both worlds.
 This pipeline is effective in generating optimal trajectories for mobile ground robots \cite{rosmann2017integrated,he2022homotopy}, quadrotors \cite{zhou2021raptor} and manipulators \cite{rice2020multi,saleem2021search}.